How to develop an apprenticeship standard

 STEP 1: Creating a trailblazer group

-In order to design your own apprenticeship, you'll need to build a group of 10 employers.
-The group should reflect the scope of the industry, and include at least 2 employers with less than 50 employees.
+To start to design your own apprenticeship, you'll need to build support from a group of 10 employers.
+The group should reflect the scope of the industry, and include at least two employers with fewer than 50 employees.
 When the group has been formed, everyone must play an active role and work together to develop the standard.

 You can also invite relevant professional bodies and trade associations into the group to help, but it's the employers who have the final say.